 Andy is a member of the of the WCIT and supports their IT project’s panel with pro-bono work.
 He is also a committee member for the newly formed Artificial Intelligence and Machine Learning Exchange, designed by the WCIT to help charities maximise the benefits of new technologies, while also sharing lessons, stimulating debate and making connections to industry experts.

-Not only is Andy an underachieving golfer but also a Fellow of the British Computer Society.
-He holds four degrees which include: an executive MSc in Programme and Project Management from Cranfield University and an MBA from Northampton.
+Not only is Andy an underachieving golfer but also holds four degrees which include: an executive MSc in Programme and Project Management from Cranfield University and an MBA from Northampton.
 He has written about the strategic challenges of implementing Robotic Process Automation to corporate strategy and the benefits of collective mindfulness in project governance.

 Dominic is a technology geek who has spent his entire career in IT roles from telephone support to CIO.
 Whether sitting in a dark room coding into the night or crawling around a datacentre laying new fibre he likes to get hands on and find real benefits in technological innovation.
 This passion has led to the founding of 3 technology businesses since 1997 as well as working for some of the world’s largest and most respected companies.